Edy Suandi Hamid

-Edy Suandi Hamid was the rector of the Islamic University of Indonesia (UII) between 2006 and 2014 and is a professor of economics at the Faculty of Economics, Universitas Islam Indonesia (UII), Yogyakarta.
+Edy Suandi Hamid was the rector of the Islamic University of Indonesia between 2006 and 2014 and is a professor of economics at the Faculty of Economics, Islamic University of Indonesia, Yogyakarta.
 He studied at the Faculty of Economics, University of Gadjah Mada (Drs.), Faculty of Economics (M.Ec.)
 Thammasat University, Bangkok, Thailand and earned his doctorate degree at UGM.
 Edy Suandi Hamid was also researcher at the Centre for Rural and Regional Development UGM (1983–1995), researcher at Leknas-LIPI (1984) and the Centre for Economic Democracy Studies UGM, editor at the daily newspaper Kedaulatan Rakyat, Yogyakarta, and also a visiting scholar at Monash University (Melbourne, 1998).
 He has worked at the Faculty of Economics UII since 1985.